What Is PEG-10 Dimethicone?

-Peg-10 dimethicone is a type of silicone that is used in hair and skin care products as a conditioning agent, lubricant, and skin protectant.
+Peg-10 dimethicone is a type of silicone that is used in hair and skincare products as a conditioning agent, lubricant, and skin protectant.

-Upon application to the skin, silicones form a film on the surface while still allowing skin to “breathe”.
+Upon application to the skin, silicones form a film on the surface while still allowing skin to ‘breathe’.
 Oxygen, nitrogen, and other nutrients can still pass through the film formed by silicones.
 However, most silicones do not allow water to pass through, which is an ideal quality for preventing dry, dehydrated skin.
 Silicones provide an exceptionally desirable skin-feel that is dry and non-greasy, yet silky smooth.

 More specifically, PEG-10 dimethicone functions to condition, lubricate, and protect the skin.
 The combination of silicone with methyl groups tends to make it extremely resistant to water, yet it keeps them flexible and moving free, ideal properties for a lubricant.
-Due to its large molecular size, PEG-10 dimethicone is poorly absorbed into the skin.
+Due to its large molecular size, PEG-10 dimethicone is not well absorbed into the skin.
 Therefore, upon application, PEG-10 dimethicone not only prevents water loss, but also protects the skin from penetration of harmful substances, such as irritants and bacteria.
 Thus, PEG-10 dimethicone can be classified as a skin protectant.

 PEG-10 dimethicone is also commonly used in hair care products.
 The hydrophobic portion of PEG-10 dimethicone works to make hair shiny and slippery, as well as prevents tangles.
 Furthermore, the water-soluble portion of this ingredient prevents product build-up, which is a common problem for other non-water soluble silicones.